joehiggi1758/audit-application/README.md

 # Question and Answer AI Chatbot 🤖

 ## Overview
 Welcome to the **Question and Answer AI Chatbot** repository!
 This project showcases an interactive question-answering chatbot designed specifically for internal audit professionals.
-By utilizing a machine learning model, this app helps auditors interactively query documents, making it easier to extract insights from audit reports and manuals, improving productivity, and speeding up audit processes.
+By utilizing a machine learning model, this app helps associates interactively query documents, making it easier to extract insights from audit reports and manuals, improving productivity, and speeding up audit processes.

 This project leverages modern AI technologies, including Hugging Face Transformers, and showcases practical software engineering skills, including Python development, containerization, and deployment on Linux environments.